-- 1. Following a general local election, the first Council meeting must be held on the first Monday of the month immediately following the election. - 2.
-If a quorum of Council members elected at the general local election has not taken office by the date of the meeting referred to in subsection 1, the first Council meeting must be called by the Clerk and held as soon as reasonably possible after a quorum has taken office.
+- 1. Following a general local election, the first Council meeting must be held on the first Monday of the month immediately following the election in accordance with Section 124(2)(g) of the Community Charter [procedure bylaws]. - 2.
+If a quorum of Council members elected at the general local election has not taken office by the date of the meeting referred to in Section 3.1, the first Council meeting must be called by the Corporate Officer and held as soon as reasonably possible after a quorum has taken office.